rishi-raj-jain/suplovers-astro/src/content/tours/en/muelle-viejo.md

   description: >
     Experience the natural beauty of Coveñas with our Muelle Viejo Route paddle tour.
-    This scenic 3.5-kilometer paddle near the beaches of Coveñas takes you to the remains of the old Copetrol pier.
+    This scenic 3.5-kilometer paddle near the beaches of Coveñas takes you to the remains of the old Ecopetrol pier.
 The pier is always populated by pelicans, seagulls, and other birds, making it a perfect spot for birdwatchers.
   cost: 60,000 pesos